 Essentially most transmitted metrics are also usually available for both left and right side or combined.
-It doesn’t make sense to provide left/right version of some metrics such as cadence for example.
+For example, it doesn’t make sense to provide left+right version of some metrics such as cadence.

 Measured data, linking to definitions on Favero’s website:

 Ultimately someone needs to use a pair until they break and then tell us how long it took, doing what kind of cycling.
 That will take a LONG time.

 The pedals certainly DO NOT seem flimsy and seem more robust than the bePRO model that I have been using for over 2 years and which are still going strong.

 After 200 or 300 or 400 hours of use and loading into cars and vans and dropping against walls and hanging on bike/transition racks then I can only speculate what the ASSIOMA’s condition will be – I don’t know yet.
 Look at the condition of your regular pedals now – likely not a pretty sight.
 The ASSIOMA’s will have to handle that same level of inevitable long-term wear from even the most careful of us.